rraeyyi/News-popularity-automation/Project3.md

 - <a href="#data" id="toc-data">Data</a>
   - <a href="#read-in-and-subset-data" id="toc-read-in-and-subset-data">Read
     in and subset data</a>
-  - <a href="#choose-an-option-for-the-channel-function-argument"
-    id="toc-choose-an-option-for-the-channel-function-argument">Choose an
-    option for the <code>channel</code> function argument:</a>
   - <a href="#automation" id="toc-automation">Automation</a>
   - <a href="#split-data-into-train-and-test"
     id="toc-split-data-into-train-and-test">Split data into train and